 The flourishing of Belarusian culture fell on the 20th century when the professional theatre, music, painting and literature came into existence.
 The first national professional theatre started functioning on the basis of traditional games, buffoonery, puppet and school amateur theatres.
 Today theatrical life of our country is rich and diverse.
 There are about 30 state theatres in Belarus now.
 Bolshoi Opera and Ballet Theatre of the Republic of Belarus, Yanka Kupala National Theatre as well as Belarusian State Academic Musical Theatre in Minsk are well known and admired internationally.
-Different theatre festivals are held in Belarus every year, for example "Slavic Theatrical Meetings", the International Theatre Festival "White Tower" (Belaya Vezha) and "Teatralny Koufar".
+Different theatre festivals are held in Belarus every year, for example "Slavonic Theatrical Meetings", "Belaya Vezha" and "Teatralny Koufar".

 The Belarusian nation is especially proud of its musical culture.
 Contemporary Belarusian musical art preserves national traditions as well as follows modern tendencies of the world musical movement.
 The Belarusian bands perform in all popular musical styles: classical and heavy rock, chanson, ethnic music, rap, blues, electronic music and others.
-A lot of music groups promote national musical art: National Academic Folk Orchestra of Belarus named after I. Zhinovich, State Academic Choir named after Y. Shirma, State Chamber Orchestra, Folk Choreographic Ensemble "Khoroshki", Song and String Ensembles "Pesnyary" and "Verasy" and others.
+A lot of music groups promote national musical art: National Academic Folk Orchestra of Belarus named after I. Zhinovich, State Academic Choir named after G. Shirma, Choreographic Ensemble Chamber Orchestra, Folk "Khoroshki", Song and String Ensembles "Pesnyary" and "Verasy" and others.
 A lot of musical forums are held in Belarus.
 The international annual festival of arts Slavyansky Bazar in Vitsyebsk has become the symbol of the festival movement of Belarus.

-Books and literature have always played an important role among the cultural arts of Belarus.
+Books and literature have always played an important role in the culture of our country.
 Modern Belarusian literature began in the first half of the 19th century with the work of Yan Chachot and Vincent Dunin-Martsinkyevich.
 Fathers of Belarusian literature, great national poets of the 20th century, Yanka Kupala, Yakub Kolas and Maksim Bahdanovich made a considerable contribution to popularization of Belarusian language and culture.
 The Republic gave birth to a number of prominent writers such as K. Krapiva, K. Chorny, P. Brouka, M. Lynkou, V. Bykau, M. Tank and many others.
 Nowadays a real source of national pride is the National Library of the Republic of Belarus.